 |Home | MyESC | Site Index|

 Water is life.
 Without it, nothing grows.
 Fresh water is in jeopardy.
 What to do about this depends on who’s talking.
 Is it a sacred trust, or a chemistry problem?
-Is it our patriotic right, or a political pawn?
-Is it a human right, or “blue gold,” the latest corporate frontier? http://video214.com/play/e0ExL6KrIji7s4uHohnEZA/s/dark
+Is it our patriotic right, a corporate resource, or a political pawn?
+Control of Water is at the crux of ethical issues such as: Can we “own” nature?
+Are water rights human rights?

 This course fully meets the General Education requirement in Humanities.

-This online course is offered through the Center for Distance Learning.
+This online course is offered through Online Learning.
 You can take this as an individual course or as part of an online degree program, with term starts in March, May, September, November and January.
 View current term offerings and all online courses.
 Click here to register for online courses.

-Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Theory, Structure & Change
+Other Areas: The Arts | Business, Management & Economics | Community & Human Services | Communications, Humanities & Cultural Studies | Educational Studies | Historical Studies | Human Development | Labor Studies | Nursing | Science, Math & Technology | Social Science

 Meets General Education Requirement In: Humanities-Full

-Term(s) Offered (Subject to Change) : Jan.
-May.
-Sep.
+Term(s) Offered (Subject to Change) : Spring 1.
+Summer.

 For Books and Materials List Go to the Online Bookstore

-|Copyright © 1999 - 2013 Empire State College.||Contact the webmaster|
+|Copyright © 1999 - 2018 Empire State College.||Contact the webmaster|